-Be honest, how many watches have you got squirrelled away somewhere because you love them, but the battery ran out and you’ve never replaced it?
+Be honest, how many watches have you got squirreled away somewhere because you love them, but the battery ran out, and you’ve never replaced it?
 You need to know about solar watches!

-There are ways you can bring a watch back to life even if it has been hiding for a decade.
-These kinds of watches have been around for a long time, but some people remain sceptical on their reliability.
-These watches are solar powered and made by pretty much every major watch brand you can name.
+There are ways you can bring a watch back to life, even if it has been hiding for a decade.
+These kinds of watches have been around for a long time, but some people remain skeptical about their reliability.
+These watches are solar-powered and made by pretty much every major watch brand you can name.

 Solar-powered watches can be hidden away in a box for years and still work when you get round to finding them.
 They’re also much more environmentally friendly than their battery-carrying counterparts.

 The most popular example of a traditional solar-powered watch is the Citizen Eco-Drive.
-But there are smartwatch and sports watch options, too, which we’ll go into.
+But there is smartwatch and sports watch options, too, which we’ll go into.

 Let’s have a deeper look into what solar watches are about.